Shoes and Sandals for Healthy Feet

 Keen Newport H2 Full Sandals for Men

 Please note that a number of reviews of these sandals recommend ordering up half a size, so please consider this before purchasing Keen Sandals.
-Also, whenever you purchase footwear from a reputable company, so long as you don't wear new items outdoors, you can almost always receive a refund should you find that they aren't to your liking.
+Also, whenever you purchase footwear from a reputable company, so long as you don't wear new items outdoors, you can almost always receive a refund should you find that they aren't well suited for your feet and gait.

 Birkenstock Milano Soft Footbed Sandal with Heel Strap

-If you opt for a pair of world famous Birkenstocks, be sure to get one with heel straps.
+If you opt for a pair of world famous Birkenstocks, try to get one with heel straps.
 An adjustable heel strap is what allows feet to remain stable while walking in sandals, which addresses the constant toe-flexing problem that occurs with flip flops.

 The Birkenstock sandals that I like best can be found here:

-Though I prefer tennis to running and know a lot more about tennis shoes than running or training shoes, I've had a number of clients swear by New Balance.
+Though I prefer tennis to running and know a lot more about tennis shoes than running or training shoes, I've had many clients and colleagues swear by Nike Flex shoes.

 For women: